Ciekce/Stormphrax/README.md

 </div>

-a work-in-progress UCI chess and [chess960](https://en.wikipedia.org/wiki/Fischer_random_chess) engine, with NNUE evaluation trained from zero knowledge starting with a randomly initialised network
+a work-in-progress UCI chess and [chess960](https://en.wikipedia.org/wiki/Fischer_random_chess) engine, with NNUE evaluation trained from zero knowledge starting with random weights

 this project is a continuation of my HCE engine [Polaris](https://github.com/Ciekce/Polaris)